-Situational and clinical depression are similar, but not the same.
-Recognizing the signs of situational and clinical depression is the first step toward getting appropriate help.
+Situational and clinical depression are similar but not the same.
+Recognizing the differences between these types of depression is the first step toward getting help.

 A disappointing event or devastating news can lead to short-term symptoms of depression.

-Situational depression stems from a person's struggle to come to terms with the changes that have occurred.
-Once the person is able to cope with the new situation, recovery is possible.
+Situational depression stems from a struggle to come to terms with dramatic life changes.
+Recovery is possible once an individual comes to terms with a new situation.

-For instance, following the death of a parent, it may take a while before a person can accept that their loved one is gone.
-Until this time, they may be unable to move on with their life.
+For instance, following the death of a parent, it may take a while before a person can accept that a family member is no longer alive.
+Until acceptance, they may feel unable to move on with their life.

 Symptoms can include:

 - unfocused anxiety and worry